Airport food takes off: Mitchell International dining guide

 "We try to season the mix with what the property management wants to see us do," says HMS Host general manager Robert Kiepert.

 "In the general public there's a fair amount that want that nationally recognized brand and then in this market you see the Alterras, Usingers, Northpoint.
 It's changed a little bit more.
 You can go back 10 years ago and everybody wanted that brand – it was all brand recognition – and now it's switched back a little bit to where it's seasoning the local flair, as well.
 We're starting to see it all around the country."

 Here is a look at what's on offer for hungry travelers at Mitchell International Airport.

 Remember that most eateries are open from about an hour before the first flight out until just after the last flight departs.
 And don't forget that unlike in most airports, ticketed passengers have access to all concourses at Mitchell.
 So if you have time and want to explore the dining options in a different concourse, go right ahead.

 There's still something of a food court here, but now it's home to just two eateries: Quizno's subs (open 24 hours) and Famous Famiglia pizza.

-Things got more interesting with last year's arrival of Milwaukee's only year-round Northpoint Custard.
+Things got more interesting with the 2010 arrival of Milwaukee's only year-round Northpoint Custard.
 While the Bradford Beach location is only open during the warmer months, you can grab a great burger, fries, shakes, custard and some other options 12 months out of the year, from the early morning until relatively late at night.

-The big news is that the rather dark and dated Miller Brewhouse, which offers the only sit-down views of takeoffs and landings without passing through security, is getting a makeover this year.
-The plan to remodel last year was delayed.
+The big news is that the rather dark and dated Miller Brewhouse, which offers the only sit-down views of takeoffs and landings without passing through security, got a makeover a couple years ago.